 - An essential part of anti-oxidant enzymes

 - Improves immune function by increasing white blood cells’ ability to engulf and kill disease organisms

 - Known to improve hoof health, decrease lameness

 Copper, zinc, and iodine are all supplied in organic forms that have increased availability and efficacy when compared to inorganic sources.
 A field trial conducted in Michigan with dairy heifers exhibited a dramatic decrease of footrot and hairy heel warts in heifers fed Hoof King for 60 days (see diagram).

 These ingredients which help with improving hoof health will also improve teat health as well.
 The keratin lining of the teat canal is the first line of defense against invading organisms which can cause mastitis.
 A healthy teat end, sphincter, and teat canal combine to help reduce the incidence of intra-mammary infections.
 The added copper, zinc, and Vitamin E also promote a healthy immune system with their antioxidant functions and also by improving the function of phagocytic white blood cells which fight these invading pathogens.
-Since a single case of clinical mastitis in early lactation can cost the dairy producer as much as $444 (Rollin et al., 2015), it is imperative that producers do everything possible to try to prevent it.
-Feeding Hoof King® provides a solid foundation for a healthy, high-producing animal!
+Since a single case of clinical mastitis in early lactation can cost the dairy producer as much as $444 (Rollin et al., 2015), producers must do everything possible to try to prevent it.
+Feeding Hoof King provides a solid foundation for a healthy, high-producing animal!
 AK

 Cha, E., J. A. Hertl, D. Bar, and Y.T.
 Gröhn.
 2010.
 The cost of different types of lameness in dairy cows calculated by dynamic programming.
 Prev.
 Vet.
 Med.
 97: 1-8.